zouyaoji/vue-cesium/docs/md/en/start/usage.md

 ### Local Registration

-All components are stored in the `vue-cesium / components` folder.
+All components are stored in the `vue-cesium/src/components` folder.
 As ES module can't be run directly in most browsers, if importing component causes some runtime errors, please check the webpack's loader configuration whethor the `include` and `exclude` options hits this library.

 ```html